ankitkumar8325/GameRentApp/README.md

  *   Have user already exhasuted the quota
 *   When all remnted games list is requested by user, we send complete response with games and genre details as well (not just IDs)

+## PS
+Please use Postman-Collection added for more detailed description of APIs and easy local testing.